Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Comparative Statics

-Obviously, $\boldsymbol{R}_1\succeq_{1} \boldsymbol{R}_2$.
-Figure \ref{counterexample_plot.png} displays the comparative evolution of $|a_i|$, $i=1,2$.\footnote{\cred Because $\bar{\pi} = (\sigma^\top)^{-1} a$, in the one-dimensional case comparing $|a_i(t)|$ is equivalent to comparing $|\pi|_i$.
-More generally, $|a|$ represents the volatility of the investor’s wealth process and thus captures the level of risk borne by the investor.
-Therefore, in what follows, we focus conceptually on comparing the risk exposure magnitude.} The orange-shaded Reversal Region highlights that the more risk-averse Investor 1 adopts a strictly more aggressive position than Investor 2 when the time to maturity is sufficiently long.
-This counterexample shows that under first-order stochastic dominance, the magnitudes of equilibrium investment strategies need not be monotone.
+\item Investor 2: $\tilde{\mathbb{P}}(\boldsymbol{R}_2 = 1)=0.9$ and $\tilde{\mathbb{P}}(\boldsymbol{R}_2 = 2) = 0.1$. \end{itemize} Obviously, $\boldsymbol{R}_1\succeq_{1} \boldsymbol{R}_2$.
+Figure \ref{counterexample_plot.png} displays the comparative evolution of $|a_i(\cdot)|$ ($i=1,2$).\footnote{Because $\barpi = (\sigma^\top)^{-1} a$, in the one-dimensional case comparing $|a_i(\cdot)|$ is equivalent to comparing $|\pi_i(\cdot)|$.
+More generally, $|a|$ represents the local volatility of the investor's wealth process and thus captures the level of risk borne by the investor.
+Therefore, in what follows, we focus conceptually on comparing the risk exposure magnitude (local volatility) instead of the trading strategy.} The red-shaded Reversal Region highlights that Investor 1 adopts a strictly riskier position than Investor 2 when the time to maturity is sufficiently long.
+This counterexample shows that a ``larger” RRA in the sense of first-order stochastic dominance does not necessarily yield a less risky investment. \end{example}